Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Scammers use email or text messages to trick you into giving them your personal information.
 They might try to steal your passwords, account numbers, or Social Security number.
 If they get that information, it’s “Open, sesame!”
 They can gain access to your email, bank, or other accounts.

-The goal of phishing remains the same, access to information that they can eventually turn into cash.
+The goal of phishing remains the same, access to information they can eventually turn into cash.
 Nevertheless, the top targets of spoofing (fooling account owners) are changing.

 Why the change?
 Mass phishing waves are easier to detect than low-volume attacks.
 This trend shows that phishers are getting smarter about picking their targets.